2016 Field Projects

 - Living Museums of the Sea: Bayahibe, Dominican Republic.
 Dates: May 9-19, 2016

 Field school, site maintenance, and in depth field research.
 Indiana University will include underwater archaeological investigations of underwater sites in the Bayahibe region, La Caleta de Caucedo, Caballo Blanco, as well as 16th and 18th century Submerged Cultural and Biological Resource sites.
 Students will be performing photographic documentation and site mapping in addition to other research techniques used in the field.
 Independent research credits may be available to qualified students with permission of instructor.

-This field school and research, directed by Charles Beeker, Director of the Office of Underwater Science, will focus on submerged cultural and biological resources monitoring techniques at ongoing IU research sites in the Florida Keys.
+This field school and research, directed by Charles Beeker, Director of the Center for Underwater Science, will focus on submerged cultural and biological resource monitoring techniques at ongoing IU research sites in the Florida Keys.
 Activities will include: monitoring rapid assessments of submerged cultural and biological resources in established park sites, site documentation including photography, monitoring reports, and site enhancement with installation of an interpretive plaque.
 Independent research credits may be available to qualified students with permission of instructor.
-A lab fee of $495 will be assessed with registration to cover all research diving costs and diving equipment.
+A lab fee will be assessed with registration to cover all research diving costs and diving equipment.
 Students must provide their own roundtrip transportation, to Quiescience, food, as well as accommodations (Group dorm available).